hashicorp/terraform-provider-azurestack/website/docs/r/virtual_network_gateway.html.markdown

 * `peering_address` - (Optional) The BGP peer IP address of the virtual network gateway.
 This address is needed to configure the created gateway as a BGP Peer on the on-premises VPN devices.
 The IP address must be part of the subnet of the Virtual Network Gateway.
 Changing this forces a new resource to be created

+* `peer_weight` - (Optional) The weight added to routes which have been learned through BGP peering.
+Valid values can be between 0 and 100.

 The `root_certificate` block supports: